nhofman/dualSeq_pipe/README.md

 ## Description
 In a dual RNA-Seq approach human HuH7 cells were infected with different pathogenic viruses.
 Samples were taken after predefined times of infection.
 The pipeline was build to analyse data from (these) infection experiments where samples are a mix of host and pathogenic reads.
-A python script is used to build and execute a customized snakemake workflow based on the analysis modules and parameters given by the user.
+A wrapper Python script is used to build and execute a customized snakemake workflow based on the analysis modules and parameters given by the user.
 Available analysis modules are:
 - QC
 	- fastqc